Best disposable nappy brands

 From Pampers to Aldi nappies, and Boots to Asda nappies, see how parents rate the best disposable-nappy brands.

-We all know that bringing up a baby can be expensive, and buying nappies is just one of the costs involved that can really add up.
-In the first few months, your baby will use between six and 12 nappies a day.
+We all know that bringing up a baby can be expensive, and buying nappies is just one of the costs involved that can add up quickly.
+In the first few months, your baby will most likely use between six and 12 nappies a day.
 That's up to 372 nappies a month.

 However, you don't have to spend a lot to get a great nappy.
-Using one of the best-rated brands could cost you as much as £87 for the first three months, based on using eight size-2 newborn nappies a day.
-But using the cheapest highly rated brand would cost you just £38 in that time – less than half the price.
+Using one of the best-rated brands could cost you an eye-watering £96 over three months, based on using eight size-2 newborn nappies a day.
+But using the cheapest highly rated brand of newborn nappies would cost you just £26 in that time, which is almost a quarter of the price.

 Pampers vs Asda, Tesco and Aldi nappies

-We surveyed 2,000 UK parents asking them to rate pricier disposable nappy brands, such as Pampers, and cheaper supermarket brands, such as Aldi, Asda and Tesco.
+We surveyed 3,445 UK parents, asking them to rate pricier disposable nappy brands, such as Pampers, and cheaper supermarket brands, such as Aldi, Asda and Tesco.

-The best nappy brand got a customer score of 77% but the bottom two only 50% – a massive difference.
-Customer scored is calculated based on how satisfied parents are with a brand and how likely they are to recommend it.
+The best nappy brand got a customer score of 82%, but the bottom brand only scored 48% – a massive difference.
+Customer scores are calculated based on how satisfied parents are with a brand and how likely they are to recommend it.

 Only logged-in Which? members can view our recommendations in the table below.
-If you’re not yet a member, you can get instant access by taking a £1 Which? trial.
+If you’re not yet a member, you can get instant access to this table by joining Which? today.

 |Disposable nappy brands|